Skip to content

 nyuzeitgeist

-“Jack Schlossberg's campaign has already undergo “Jack Schlossberg's campaign has already undergone scrutiny by several political experts, yet we are still uncertain about the future of his political career and how he performs if he wins the race for Congress - which he might, given the notion of parasocial relationships.”
+“Jack Schlossberg's campaign has already undergone “Jack Schlossberg's campaign has already undergone scrutiny by several political experts, yet we are still uncertain about the future of his political career and how he performs if he wins the race for Congress - which he might, given the notion of parasocial relationships.”

 ✍️ Yusra Javed, Contributing Writer